 Let -- from now on, let T stand for linear transformations.

 I won't be interested in the nonlinear ones.

 Only linear transformations I'm interested in.

-OK.
-I start with a linear transformation T. Let's suppose its inputs are vectors in R^3.
+Let's suppose its inputs are vectors in R^3.
 OK?
 And suppose its outputs are vectors in R^2, for example.
 OK.
+What's an example of such a transformation, just before I go any further?

-So what shape of matrix?
-So this should be, I guess, a two by three matrix?
-Right?
-A two by three matrix.
 A two by three matrix, we'll multiply a vector in R^3 -- you see I'm moving to coordinates so quickly, I'm not a true physicist here.

 A two by three matrix, we'll multiply a vector in R^3 an produce an output in R^2, and it will be a linear transformation, and OK.
 So there's a whole lot of examples, every two by three matrix give me an example, and basically, I want to show you that there are no other examples.

 Every linear transformation is associated with a matrix.

 Now, let me come back to the idea of linear transformation.
 Suppose I've got this linear transformation in my mind, and I want to tell you what it is.

 Suppose I tell you what the transformation does to one vector.
 OK.
 You know one thing, then.